Boys Will Be Boys (Paulina Rubio song): Promotion and release

-Music Video
+Music video

-The music video was directed by Directed by Yasha Malekzad and was produced by Jacuzzi Films Limited.
-It was film London in early 2012.
+The music video was directed by Yasha Malekzad and was produced by Jacuzzi Films Limited.
+It was filmed in London in early 2012.
 The video begins with Rubio emerging from some white curtains.
 In alternating scenes, several women play with different men in what appears to be an elite whorehouse.
 They employ sexual games, gerontophilic fetishes and sadomasochism.
 Rubio then appears in an elegant salon surrounded by several blindfolded boys who seem to be seduced by her movements.
 She approaches one of them and simulates a castration.
 Halfway through the video, an elegant man gets out of his car and enters the mansion, Rubio greets him with a strong whip and then kisses him biting his lip and two women drag him away.
 At the end, the white curtains, where Rubio came out at the beginning, are now red and she smiles while playing with the curtains.

 The video was released on April 20, 2012.
 It was mentioned as one of the 30 Sexiest Music Videos of All Time, from the website of the Latin Magazine.